lescurej/zwocamerabridge/README.md

 ## Requirements
 - macOS
 - openFrameworks 0.12.0: https://openframeworks.cc/download/
+- ofxSyphon addon: https://github.com/astellato/ofxSyphon (must be installed in the openFrameworks addons folder)

 ## Installation and Compilation

 Important: The `ZWOCameraBridge` project folder must be placed in the following directory of your openFrameworks installation:

 /of_v0.12.0_osx_release/apps/myApps/ZWOCameraBridge

 ### Compilation